Azure/bicep/docs/deploy-ui.md

 1. (if using a `.bicepparam` file) Change the parameter values if necessary.
 1. Press either the `Validate`, `Deploy` or `WhatIf` buttons to submit your deployment to Azure and view results.

+### Switching Tenants
+Use the `Azure: Select Tenant` command from the VSCode Command Palette to change the tenant used by the deployment pane.
+If you need to log in to a different AAD account, then you may instead need to use the `Azure: Sign In` command.

 ## Limitations / Notes
 1. Only subscription & resource group scoped deployments are currently supported.
 1. Changes you make in the editor are picked up immediately - you do not need to save the file.